VoxaAI/voxa/docs/statemachine-skill.rst

 .. js:function:: StateMachineSkill.onUnhandledState(callback, [atLast])

-  Adds a callback to be executed when a state transition fails to generate a result, this usually happens when redirecting to a missing state or an entry call for a non configured intent, the handlers get a :ref:`request <request>` parameter and should return a :ref:`transition <transition>` the same as a state controller would.
+  Adds a callback to be executed when a state transition fails to generate a result, this usually happens when redirecting to a missing state or an entry call for a non configured intent, the handlers get a :ref:`alexa event <alexa-event>` parameter and should return a :ref:`transition <transition>` the same as a state controller would.

 .. js:function:: StateMachineSkill.onSessionStarted(callback, [atLast])

-  Adds a callback to the ``onSessinStarted`` event, this executes for all events where ``request.session.new === true``
+  Adds a callback to the ``onSessinStarted`` event, this executes for all events where ``alexaEvent.session.new === true``

   This can be useful to track analytics

   .. code-block:: javascript

-    skill.onSessionStarted((request, reply) => {
+    skill.onSessionStarted((alexaEvent, reply) => {
-      analytics.trackSessionStarted(request);
+      analytics.trackSessionStarted(alexaEvent);
     });

 .. js:function:: StateMachineSkill.onRequestStarted(callback, [atLast])

   Adds a callback to be executed whenever there's a ``LaunchRequest``, ``IntentRequest`` or a ``SessionEndedRequest``, this can be used to initialize your analytics or get your account linking user data.
-Internally it's used to initialize the model based on the request session
+Internally it's used to initialize the model based on the event session

   .. code-block:: javascript

-    skill.onRequestStarted((request, reply) => {
+    skill.onRequestStarted((alexaEvent, reply) => {
-      request.model = this.config.Model.fromRequest(request);
+      alexaEvent.model = this.config.Model.fromEvent(alexaEvent);
     });